tc245/DataScienceWeek2/README.md

-# DataScienceWeek2
+# DataScienceClass
-Week two materials for data science class
+Practical materials for "Data Science for Geographers"